mohcenaouadj/ML-Graph/README.md

 ```
 3- follow `similarity_measure.ipynb` notebook.

+### **graph view**
-4- run a localhost and open `index.html` in you browser.
+1- run a localhost and open `index.html` in you browser.

+## working on other features

+- data market : sell and buy locally collected data.
+- events page : share with and invite the community to you organized event.
+- collaborate : create contracts and collaborate professionally with other people in the community.